william-schlegel/fitlink/README.md

-# VideoAch - Coaching Platform
+# Fitlink - Coaching Platform

 A modern Next.js 15 application with TypeScript, Tailwind CSS, Drizzle ORM, tRPC for type-safe APIs, and next-intl for internationalization.